jodri-code/sysl-docs/docs/SYSlang/intro/basic/index.md

 ### no, i'm not explaining how to double click the app

 ## This part is dedicated for _new_ SYSlang users.
 It will go over the _very basics_ of the language.
-Some minor requirements to understand before attempting anything:
+Some requirements to understand before attempting anything:
 - If you want to code something with a GUI (Graphical User Interface), you will need to add [Monitor](https://docs.pipewarp.co.uk/SYSlang/class/monitor)
+- As a precaution, if you want to make _anything that is similarly GUI based_ (game, client, OS, ect.) you should add some [resourceLevel controls](https://docs.pipewarp.co.uk/SYSlang/cautions/)